ModFest/website/static/assets/pages/bcguide.md

 ## Booth Building

 When building your booth note that, by default, tourists **cannot**:
-- Perform suvival mode actions (break and place blocks, start fires, or place entities)
+- Perform survival mode actions (break and place blocks, start fires, or place entities)
 - Interact with containers such as chests, dispensers, shulker boxes, or hoppers.
 - Interact with common decoratives such as trapdoors, flower pots, and fence gates.
 - Interact with non-input redstone components such as repeaters and comparators.